tchauffi/brush/README.md

 # Brush - universal splats

 https://github.com/user-attachments/assets/b7f55b9c-8632-49f9-b34b-d5de52a7a8b0

 Brush is a 3D reconstruction engine, using [Gaussian splatting](https://repo-sam.inria.fr/fungraph/3d-gaussian-splatting/).
 It aims to be highly portable, flexible and fast.
+3D reconstruction should be accessible to everyone!

-3D reconstruction shouldn't require special hardware.
-Brush can render and train on a wide range of systems: **macOS/windows/linux**, **AMD/Nvidia** cards, **Android**, and in a **browser**.
-To achieve this, brush is built using WebGPU compatible tech, that can run practically anywhere!
-It uses the [Burn](https://github.com/tracel-ai/burn) framework, which has a portable [`wgpu`](https://github.com/gfx-rs/wgpu) backend.
-This project is currently still a proof of concept, and doesn't yet implement any of the extensions to gaussian splatting that have been developed, nor is the performance optimal yet.
+Brush works on a wide range of systems: **macOS/windows/linux**, **AMD/Nvidia** cards, **Android**, and in a **browser**.
+To achieve this, it uses WebGPU compatible tech, like the [Burn](https://github.com/tracel-ai/burn) machine learning framework, which has a portable [`wgpu`](https://github.com/gfx-rs/wgpu) backend.
+This project is currently still a proof of concept, and doesn't yet implement the many extensions to gaussian splatting that have been developed, nor is performance optimal yet.

 [**Try the (experimental) web demo** <img src="https://cdn-icons-png.flaticon.com/256/888/888846.png" alt="chrome logo" width="24"/>
 ](https://arthurbrussee.github.io/brush-demo)